qarmin/czkawka/instructions/Instruction.md

 ### Similar Images
 It is a tool for finding similar images that differ e.g. in watermark, size etc.

-The tool first collects images with specific extensions that can be checked - `["jpg", "png", "bmp", "ico", "webp", "tiff"]`.
+The tool first collects images with specific extensions that can be checked - `["jpg", "png", "bmp", "ico", "tiff"]`.

 Next cached data are loaded from file to prevent hashing twice same file.
 Automatically cache which points to non existing data is deleted.